ClimateImpactLab/carleton_mortality_2022/5_scc/README.md

 There are also several robustness SCC results provided in the appendix:

 1. Estimates of SCC under various socioeconomic projections;
-2. Estimates of SCC using a 1.5% discount rate;
+2. Estimates of SCC including or excluding adaptation costs
 3. Estimates of SCC in which the estimated 2100 damage function is applied to all years from 2100-2300 (rather than extrapolating damage functions beyond 2100); and,
 4. Estimates of SCC using a cubic polynomial damage function.